 Part of York University’s Faculty of Environmental and Urban Change in Toronto, Canada, we study and share what we learn about native pollinators – here in the Great Lakes Region and globally.

-Colla Conservation Science Lab, led by Dr. Sheila Colla, is interested in all aspects of native pollinator conservation.
+Colla Conservation Science Lab, founded by Dr. Sheila Colla, is interested in all aspects of native pollinator conservation.
 Our research includes ecology, biology, policy, and community science.
 See our latest projects →

 What we do